neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 title: Faucet
 ---

-You can request Test NEON tokens on Solana devnet with the Neon Faucet.
+You can request Test NEON tokens on the Solana devnet using the Neon Faucet.

 ## Requesting Test NEON Tokens via the User Interface

 ### Step 1
-Set up MetsMask by following the [Setting up MetaMask](../../wallet/metamask_setup#installing-metamask) guide
+Set up MetaMask by following the [Setting up MetaMask](../../wallet/metamask_setup#installing-metamask) guide.

 ### Step 2
-Go to the [Neonswap Faucet page](https://neonswap.live/#/get-tokens) to request test tokens
+Go to the [Neonswap Faucet page](https://neonswap.live/#/get-tokens) to request test tokens.

 ### Step 3
 Connect your wallet:
-- Click on the `CONNECT WALLET` button
+- Click on the `CONNECT WALLET` button.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>